hellonico/niclojure/text/01_Start.md

 To share the task with other, please have a look at [writing leiningen plugins 101/](http://nakkaya.com/2010/02/25/writing-leiningen-plugins-101/)

-### If you ever see something called, clojure-contrib
+### If you ever see something called, clojure-contrib, run away.
 [http://dev.clojure.org/display/doc/Clojure+Contrib](http://dev.clojure.org/display/doc/Clojure+Contrib)

 Clojure contrib used to be a set of namespaces that were adding some great syntaxic sugar to a bunch of every day tasks.